Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke Performance Insights

-- Offensively, Duke is posting 60.2 points per game this season in conference contests.
-As a comparison, its overall average (63.9 points per game) is 3.7 PPG higher.
+- With 60.2 points per game in ACC matchups, Duke is posting 3.7 fewer points per game in conference games compared to its overall average (63.9 PPG).

-- The Blue Devils are averaging 69.1 points per game this season at home, which is 5.6 more points than they're averaging when playing on the road (63.5).
+- The Blue Devils are posting 69.1 points per game in home games.
+When playing on the road, they are averaging 63.5 points per contest.

-- Duke is surrendering the same number of points when playing at home and away from home (50.2) this year.
+- At home, Duke is giving up 50.2 points per contest in 2022-23, the same number as it is allowing on the road.

-- The Blue Devils have seen a decrease in scoring recently, putting up 56.4 points per game in their last 10 outings, 7.5 points fewer than the 63.9 they've scored this season.
+- In their last 10 games, the Blue Devils have been putting up 56.4 points per contest, an average that's significantly lower than the 63.9 they've scored over the course of the 2022-23 season.

 Colorado Performance Insights

 - The Buffaloes are outscoring opponents by 10.5 points per game, with a +338 scoring differential overall.
-They put up 69.2 points per game (100th in college basketball) and give up 58.7 per outing (47th in college basketball).
+They put up 69.2 points per game (100th in college basketball) and allow 58.7 per outing (47th in college basketball).

-- The Buffaloes are scoring 66.5 points per contest in their last 10 games, which is 2.7 fewer points than their average for the season (69.2).
+- The Buffaloes are putting up 66.5 points per contest over their previous 10 games, which is 2.7 fewer points than their average for the season (69.2).

 © 2023 Data Skrive.
 All rights reserved.